 In July 2004, the U.S. Court of Appeals ruled that the compliance period of 10,000 years in the 2001 EPA standards was inconsistent with the recommendations of the NAS, which stated that the compliance period should cover the time of peak dose.
 According to NAS, peak dose might occur several hundred thousand years into the future.

 In August 2005, EPA unveiled its new rule, which includes a two-part standard.
 Under the new rule, the surrounding population cannot be exposed to more than 15 millirems of radiation for up to 10,000 years.
 After 10,000 years and up to the one million year mark, the exposure limit is raised to 350 millirems.
-EPA must collect and consider public comments before issuing its final versionof the rule.

-Eureka County submitted written comments stating that, “The (EPA) rule should be written to protect public health and safety rather than to accommodate the many flaws in the site, and the site’s inability to contain the radiation.”EPA has not indicated when the final rule will be issued.
+The final standards and related information are now posted on EPA'a website.
+Of note, Eureka County, Nevada (i.e. YuccaMountain.org) submitted written comments on the draft rule stating that, “The (EPA) rule should be written to protect public health and safety rather than to accommodate the many flaws [at Yucca Mountain] and the site’s inability to contain the radiation.”EPA subsequently amended its final standards on September 30, 2008.

 The repository at Yucca Mountain would be designed to hold 70,000 metric tons of waste, ninety percent of which would be spent nuclear fuel from nuclear power plants and ten percent of which would be high-level radioactive waste from government defense projects.
 Under the current repository design, the radioactive material would be placed about 1000 feet beneath the land surface and about 1000 feet above the closest ground water.
 The radiation release standards for Yucca Mountain are as follows: